Vansh-Baghel/Java-things/Java_notes.md

 * We can use class in other files and we dont even need to import the file if both are in same package ie different files in same folder.

 ## Static keyword
+* Static methods cannot be **overridden**.
-* Whenever for any class there is a common variable for all the objects , we define it using static keyword.
+* Whenever for any class there is a **common variable** for all the objects , we define it using static keyword.
 * Anything defined by static keyword will be **independent** of the objects .
-It will work even if class doesn't have any instances ie objects .
+It will work even if class **doesn't have any instances** ie objects .
-* Static returns 1 value for all objects , so if the objects are like changing for that static variable then the bottommost object ka value for that static variable will be printed for all objects.
+* Static returns **one same value** for all objects , so if the objects are like changing for that static variable then the bottommost object ka value for that static variable will be printed for all objects.
 * When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.
 You can declare both methods and variables to be static.
-* The most common example of a static member is main( ).
+* The most common example of a static member is **main( )**.
 * **main( )** is declared as static because it must be called before any objects exist as the file starts running from main so main cannot be dependent method.
-* Static method in Java is a method which belongs to the class and not to the object.
+* Static method in Java is a method which **belongs to the class** and not to the object.

 ## Static VS Non-Static methods
 * A static method can call only other static methods and cannot call a non-static method from it.